michaelcowan/blt-core/README.md

 #### `tap` and `poke`

-Return a passed or supplied value after mutating via a consumer.
+Return a passed or supplied value after mutating via a (throwing) consumer.

 These can be handy when building an object without the need of a helper method: